The Best Quiet Alternatives For a Treadmill In An Apartment

 Better machine

-The best thing to do, although not always practical, is to get higher quality cardio machine.
+The best thing to do, although not always practical, is to get a higher-quality cardio machine.
 The better machines tend to have smoother motion that creates less noise and vibrations.
 Those machines do tend to be more expensive as well which can be an issue.

 However, if you already have a cardio machine, you probably don’t want to buy a new one.
 So here are some other things you can do to reduce noise transfer in an apartment.